Winkton, Dorset

-Winkton is on the borders of the New Forest, and is adjacent to the River Avon.
+Historically in Hampshire, Winkton is on the borders of the New Forest, and is adjacent to the River Avon.
 The town of Christchurch lies to the south.
 The former airfield RAF Winkton was constructed nearby.

 History

 Winkton was listed in the Domesday Book under the name Weringetone.
 It was described as follows by John Wise in his The New Forest - Its History and its Scenery, published in 1867: